CSCfi/csc-user-guide/docs/data/sensitive-data/r-in-sd-desktop.md

 In these cases you should check the names of the missing libraries and install them first.

 For example, search term _fusion_ finds 8 libraries.
-In this case we want to install _DNAfusion_  (DNAfusion_1.0.0.tar.gz), that is listed as the first in the list so the installation started by pressing
+In this case we want to install _DNAfusion_  (DNAfusion_1.0.0.tar.gz), that is listed as the first in the list so the installation started by pressing _1_ and then  _Enter_.

-  _1_
-  _Enter_

 In this case, the installation however fails as DNAfusion depends on a library which is not yet installed.
 In this kind of situations you need to check the names of the missing libraries from the error message and install them first.